Ergon-moe/Bitcoin-Static/doc/json-rpc/getbalance.md

 ------

 ```
-amount              (numeric) The total amount in ERG received for this wallet.
+amount              (numeric) The total amount in XRG received for this wallet.
 ```

 Examples